ROCm/hipTensor/docs/conceptual/plan-cache.rst

 This is especially valuable for:

 - Applications that require consistent startup performance.
-- Systems where tuning incurs a significant cost (e.g., large candidate counts).
+- Systems where tuning incurs a significant cost.
+For example, large candidate counts.

 Complete code:
 ::